 You’ll need to pick your cabin meticulously so that you gain the opportunity for the whole family to have the best time.
 Some cruise lines will offer cabins suited specifically to kids, or, if you’re travelling with the whole family, some cruise lines offer conjoined cabins, or even cabins that sleep up to 8 family members.
 There are also some excellent singles cabins available, so that Nan or Granddad can tag along too but also catch those well needed Zs.

 Just like hotels on land, most ships offer excellent kids clubs, usually for children aged 3-17, except for Carnival Cruises, where the range starts at 2 years old.
 These are often separated into 3 age groups so that your children can spend time with their peers, while you top up your tan or enjoy a quiet dip in the pool.
 There will be no need to worry about your little ones as they’ll be under the careful supervision of trained professionals.
 Cruise lines like Royal Caribbean and Norwegian Cruise Line have teamed up with certain television studios to bring your children’s favourite characters to life.
-Royal Caribbean have a partnership with Dreamworks, meaning you can expect to see Po from Kung Fu Panda wandering around, Carnival Cruises have joined up with Dr Seuss to bring characters like the Cat in the Hat to life, and Norwegian Cruise Line have joined forces with Nickelodeon, offering encounters with Spongebob Squarepants and other Nickelodeon favourites.
+Royal Caribbean have a partnership with Dreamworks, meaning you can expect to see Po from Kung Fu Panda wandering around, Carnival Cruises have joined up with Dr Seuss to bring characters like the Cat in the Hat to life, and Norwegian Cruise Line have joined forces with Nickelodeon, so on ships such as Norwegian Jade, kids can enjoy encounters with Spongebob Squarepants and other Nickelodeon favourites.
+Meanwhile, MSC Virtuosa has partnered with Lego to provide a fun and interactive experience for children.
 This makes for some excellent photos and even better memories.
 Disney Cruise Line also offer character encounters on their ships, which goes without saying, but they also offer dedicated spaces like Andy’s Room and the Avengers Academy.
 Other cruise lines offer similar spaces, like Royal Caribbean’s gaming pod, where online gaming is available on the fastest internet at sea.

 As well as kids clubs, some ships offer babysitting services.
 Royal Caribbean offer an in-cabin babysitting service at an extra cost.
-P&O offer a night nursery from 6pm to 2am, and ages 6 months to 5 years.
+P&O offer a night nursery from 6pm to 2am, and ages 6 months to 5 years, on ships such as Iona, Ventura and Britannia.
 This is a service unique to P&O as it is included in the overall cost of the cruise.

 In terms of family entertainment, there are a range of options available.
 Most ships facilitate for theatre shows, mini golf, sports like basketball and tennis, swimming and sometimes cinema trips to see the latest and best movies.
 Disney Cruise Line sometimes show sneak previews of upcoming films or shows that have never been seen before.
 They also offer an interactive dining experience where the children can interact on screen with characters like Crush the sea turtle from Finding Nemo while they tuck in.
 Also available are a wide range of waterparks, the most popular of which can be found on board Carnival Cruises excellent ships.
 Kids can get drenched under the huge tipping bucket, or enjoy water slides and splash zones.